Fine Arts

 Drawing II

-This course uses the skills and techniques learned in Drawing I as a foundation for students to create works that fit their own personal style.
+This course uses the skills and techniques learned in Drawing 1 as a foundation for students to create works that fit their own personal style.
 Projects are designed to teach advanced drawing skills and additional exploration of drawing media.
 Topics and themes are chosen to further the development of students’ strengths, personal interests, and creative styles.
-This course is preparation for Painting and all advanced level 2D Art courses.
+This course is preparation for all advanced level 2D Art courses.

 Painting I

-This introductory painting class, teaches proper safety, tools, and techniques of each medium to establish best practices and craftsmanship skills.
-Projects are based on personal photographs given specific themes that work best for each medium.
-Students will learn about how color and layers bring their paintings to life.
-This course is preparation for all advanced level 2D Art classes.
+This class teaches safety, tools, and techniques of each medium to establish best practices and craftsmanship skills.
+Projects are based on personal photographs and observations given specific themes that work best for each medium.
+Students learn about how color and layers bring their paintings to life.
+This course is preparation for all advanced level 2D art classes. |

 Painting II